cybozu-go/setup-hw/docs/collector.md

 or collects Redfish data by accessing Redfish API if `--input-file` is not specified.

-If `--base-rule` is specified, `collector` will exclude data included in `Traverse.Excludes` And path will be unified according to pattern specified in `Metrics.Path`.
+If `--base-rule` is specified, `collector` will exclude data included in `Traverse.Excludes` and paths are unified according to patterns specified in `Metrics.Path`.

 #### show whole data